jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 });
 ```

-This last bit of code is not that exciting, but something important has happened: we&rsquo;ve moved the behavior of the lightbulb to the lightbulb, and away from the switches and the clapper.
+This last bit of code is not that exciting, but something important has happened: we've moved the behavior of the lightbulb to the lightbulb, and away from the switches and the clapper.

-Let&rsquo;s make our example a little more interesting.
-We&rsquo;ll add another room to our house, along with a master switch, as shown here:
+Let's make our example a little more interesting.
+We'll add another room to our house, along with a master switch, as shown here:

 ```
 <div class="room" id="kitchen">